2022 TAX NEWSLETTER

 Getting Your Tax Documents Organized

-Below is a list of items I think will pertain to most taxpayers.
-Download the Tax Organizer Checklist to help you gather your documents when the time comes to prepare your 2021 tax returns.
+Below is a list of items I think pertain to most taxpayers.
+The last page is my customized checklist/organizer to help you gather your documents when the time comes to prepare your 2022 tax returns.
 I recommend filling out this checklist and returning it to me with your documents.
 I do not need original documents.
 Feel free to scan and email, text or fax if this is more convenient for you.
 I will provide your tax returns to you via Google Drive or DropBox this year to save time, paper, envelopes and postage.
 It is a free service for online document retention that is secure.
 Paper copies need to be done via special request.
-You are welcome to upload your documents to this system as well.
+You are welcome to upload your documents using this system as well.
 Email me for more information or links.

 Update Your W4